huseyinyilmaz/placebo/README.rst

        body = json.dumps([{'name': 'Huseyin',
                            'last_name': 'Yilmaz'}])

 Main interface for a placebo object is a decorator.
-Any function that decorated with a placebo class will be mocked with that placebo object.
+Any function that decorated with a placebo class will be mocked with that placebo class.

 ::